ora0600/KafkaProducer-in-oracle-apex/README.md

 ![Confluent Cloud Cluster](images/cc_topic_schema.png)

 ## Add the producer into APEX
-Now, the Kafka-REST proxy is running and let me allow to send stupid REST call against the Confluent Cloud Kafka cluster. my payload would be of type JSON, and type of data is registered as Schema.
-A typically looks like this by the way:
+Now, the Kafka-REST proxy is running and let me allow to send REST calls against the Confluent Cloud Kafka cluster.
+My payload would be of type JSON, and type of data is registered as Schema.
+A typically Prodcuer REST Call with curl looks like this by the way:
 ```
 curl -X POST -H "Content-Type: application/vnd.kafka.json.v2+json" \
       -H "Accept: application/vnd.kafka.v2+json" \
       --data '{"records":[{"value":{"email":"trick@duck","forWhat":"Meetup Dresden","feedback":"Fantastic"}}]}' "http://pub-ip:80/topics/cmfeedback"
 ```
-This call format is transfered into a PL/SQL procedure in APEX, so that I can easy produce events into the Kafka cluster running ini Confluent Cloud.
-The procedure looks like this:
+This call format is transfered into a PL/SQL procedure in APEX, so that I can easy produce events into the Kafka cluster running in Confluent Cloud.
+The PLSQL procedure looks like this:
 ```
-create or replace Procedure ProduceMessage2CC(p_email varchar2, p_forwhat varchar2, p_feedback varchar2) as
+create or replace Procedure ProduceMessage2CC(p_email varchar2,
+                                              p_forwhat varchar2,
+                                              p_feedback varchar2) as
     l_clob       CLOB;
     l_payload    varchar2(4000) := NULL;
 BEGIN